airline_alliances

 Joint venture

 A joint venture agreement is a partnership between two or more airlines to operate as a single entity on certain routes.
 This form of cooperation always requires government approvals.
-Airlines involved in a joint venture share their costs and revenues, and closely coordinate planning and conducting flights.
+Airlines involved in a joint venture share their costs and revenues, and closely coordinate planning and handling flights.

 Joint ventures are typically formed between airlines inside alliances.
 At present, there are three major transatlantic joint ventures created between the carriers:

-• Air France-KLM & Delta & Virgin Atlantic -- all the airlines are members of SkyTeam;
+• Air France-KLM & Delta & Virgin Atlantic—all the airlines are members of SkyTeam;

-• United Airlines & Air Canada & Lufthansa -- all the airlines are members of Star Alliance.
+• United Airlines & Air Canada & Lufthansa—all the airlines are members of Star Alliance.

 Generally speaking, the level of integration between airlines would be the highest for joint ventures, and the lowest for interlining, while codesharing agreements and alliances are right in the middle.